Skip to main content

 With advanced customer service tools—like reporting, analytics, and AI—support teams can automate repetitive tasks, gather insights, and make data-driven decisions to improve support operations.

-Let’s drill into the best customer support tools and lay out the important details.
+Let’s drill into the best customer support tools and help desk software to lay out the important details.
 Here, we’ll provide an overview of the software and a list of features, starting prices, and trial information.

 1. Zendesk

-Zendesk offers award-winning customer service software that empowers businesses to deliver fast and personalized customer support at scale.
+Zendesk offers award-winning customer experience software that empowers businesses to deliver fast and personalized customer support at scale.

-AI is built into the agent workspace to help customer service teams manage greater ticket volumes while maintaining high customer satisfaction.
-AI can identify and label incoming tickets based on conversation priority, intent, sentiment, and language—as well as agent capacity, status, and skill—so they get routed to the right place.
-It also guides agents in real time, providing ticket summaries and tools to improve the tone of their replies.
-Our AI is built on over 18 billion real service interactions, so it understands customer service and enables you to unlock the power of personalized support from day one.
+Zendesk AI is built on billions of real customer service interactions, and that technology is fused into every customer touchpoint.
+In the agent workspace, AI can help customer service teams manage greater ticket volumes while maintaining high customer satisfaction.
+For advanced routing, AI can identify and label incoming tickets based on conversation priority, intent, sentiment, and language—as well as agent capacity, status, and skill—so they get sent to the right agent at the right time.
+Furthermore, AI agents act as the first point of contact for customer requests and can autonomously resolve even the most complex concerns.

 Advanced reporting and analytics help you determine how to operate more efficiently and identify changing customer needs so you can adapt quickly.
 Plus, with enterprise-class security features, you can ensure your customers’ data stays safe.